Coronavirus exposure risk on airplanes very low, U.S. defense study finds

 Each test released 180 million particles – the number of particles that would be produced by thousands of coughs.

-Study participants included the Defense Advanced Research Projects Agency (DARPA) and Boeing Co BA.N, among others.
+Study participants included the Defense Advanced Research Projects Agency (DARPA) and Boeing Co, among others.

 Their conclusions were based on computational fluid dynamics research that simulated how particles move around the cabin.